Advertiser Disclosure

 • Extended warranty

-A nuance to remember is that the table above is meant to be an overview — there are different levels of coverage within specific benefits, such as travel accident insurance coverage amounts.
+Remember that the table above is merely an overview.
+There are different levels of coverage within specific benefits, such as travel accident insurance coverage amounts.

-Also, terms apply in order to use some of the benefits associated with each card.
-To get a comprehensive picture of the terms and conditions, you’ll want to log into your Chase online account and view the benefits guide for each perk you’re looking into.
+Also, terms apply when using some of the benefits associated with each card.
+To get a comprehensive picture of the terms and conditions, log in to your Chase online account and view the benefits guide for each perk you’re looking into.

-One of the most attractive features of a credit card is its welcome bonus, which is also sometimes referred to as an introductory bonus.
+One of the most attractive features of a credit card is its welcome bonus offer, which is also sometimes referred to as an introductory bonus.

-Typically, a welcome offer is earned by new cardmembers after meeting a spending requirement within the first few months after opening the card.
+Typically, a welcome offer is for new cardmembers, which must meet a spending requirement within the first few months after opening the card.

-Both of these cards offer welcome bonuses.
-In the case of the Chase Sapphire Preferred card, the Ultimate Rewards points you’ll earn are worth an average of 2.0 cents each, while the points earned from the Southwest Plus card are worth an average of 1.3 cents each.
+Both of these cards offer welcome bonus offers.
+In the case of the Chase Sapphire Preferred card, the Ultimate Rewards points you earn are worth an average of 2 cents each, while the points earned from the Southwest Plus card are worth an average of 1.3 cents each.

 Here are the current bonuses on each card: